suzuki-shunsuke/buildflow/README.md

       shell: /bin/sh
       shell_options:
       - -c
+      # the command is executed where the configuration file exists.
       command: echo {{.Task.Input.foo}}
       # environment variables
       # In the environment variable name and value text/template can be used